Matthew Stafford Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 Matchup vs. New York

-- In three matchups against the Giants, Stafford averaged 245.7 passing yards per game, 245.7 yards higher than his over/under for Sunday.
+- Stafford averages 245.7 passing yards per game in three matchups against the Giants, 37.8 fewer yards his over/under in Sunday's game.

-- Stafford has multiple touchdown passes in two of those matchups against the Giants.
+- Stafford threw multiple touchdown passes twice over those matchups against the Giants.

 - Note: Stafford's stats vs. Giants date back to 2016.

-- The Giants have the NFL's 22nd-ranked pass defense this season, giving up 280.4 yards per game through the air.
+- This week Stafford will face the NFL's 22nd-ranked pass defense (280.4 yards allowed per game).

-- At 2.0 passing TDs allowed per game, the Giants defense is ranked 21st in the league.
+- At 2.0 passing TDs allowed per game, the Giants defense is ranked 21st in the NFL.

 Recent Performances